 He talks with passion about his dyslexia noting that now having experienced stigma himself he is now in a position to support others.
 “It wasn’t recognised or addressed as it is now” he tells me.
 “But that’s why I’m quite proud of mentioning it to people… I get contacted by kids that are dyslexic and they’re quite interested in what I do.
 It’s a way of telling people that it might all be going a bit shit at school but there is a way out and it’s not a bad thing.”

 Architecture is another passion!
 Perhaps unsurprisingly given the focus that he gives it within his art.
 In particular he likes brutalist buildings like the Trellick Tower in West London.
 “Other people hate them” he tells me “but I love them”.
 His favourite though by some way is Battersea Power Station.
 The view of the cooling towers and the shape the building makes against the sky is something he keeps going back to.

 “Everything starts with Battersea” he tells me.
 The Primrose Hill image is one such example.
 The first image he used to start creating that landscape was the one of the power station.
 Elsewhere, his tribute to the iconic building can be seen in the cream colouring of the towers.
 He uses the same colour in the background of his prints.
 It’s another simple tribute to the tower.
 Not often overt, but its there.
 For Jayson every piece really does start with Battersea.

-Jayson Lilley was interviewed at his home in Sevenoaks and the full version can be heard on our Art Related Nonsense podcast with Art Republic.
+Jayson Lilley was interviewed at his home in Sevenoaks and the full version can be heard on our Art Related Noise (formerly Nonsense) podcast with Enter Gallery.
 You can download the podcast for either itunes or android by clicking on the links.